casperchew/SC2002/README.md

   - `InternshipOpportunityController.java`

 By organizing the system into models, views, and controllers, we achieve a clear separation of concerns.
 This makes the code easier to maintain, extend, and test.
 Changes in the user interface do not affect the data or business logic, and modifications to the underlying data model do not require changes in the presentation layer.

+## Reflection

+### Trade offs and decisions made

+At the start, we were conflicted on whether we would want to utilize the Single Responsibility Principle.
+This was because we initially thought that the project would be a small one, and that limiting each class to a single responsibility would lead to us having many "bloat" classes and files.
+We understood that there was a trade off to be made: either we have fewer classes and files OR we have neater and more maintainable code.
+In the end, we decided on the latter, which was a valuable decision in hindsight.
+At the beginning, we underestimated the scale of this app, and had we decided not to use to Single Responsibility Principle, we would have ended up with code that would be impossible to extend and maintain.

+### Difficulties encountered

+Initially, implementing controller classes was a huge difficulty.
+This was because each controller needed to communicate with each other, and we found that they had very messy associations.
+This made instantiating controllers very confusing and made our code unreadable.
+Because of this, we realized we needed to keep our code loosely coupled and cohesive.
+With this in mind, we decided to create a class called `Database.java`, which held all the data and for each controller class, it would only talk to `Database.java`.
+This hugely simplified our code and as now each controller had a clear responsibility: interact with Database to access or modify data.

+### Further improvements and features

+Currently, the filtering system is very difficult to use because the program is ran on the command line.
+If this project were to live on, we would upgrade to a GUI and keep most of our current Java code as the backend.
+We would adopt a Client-Server architecture, where the frontend (client) handles user interaction and presentation, and the backend (server) manages data, business logic, and communication with the database.

+Furthermore, because our system is modular, we can easily swap out Database.java for an actual database that can store persistant data.
+This means our system is scalable and can accomodate more users easily.

+Lastly, the use of the Open-Closed Principle means that we can easily add different types of users and features to the system.
+For example, we could have options for graduate students by extending the student abstract class and using the UniStudent interface.

+### Lessons learnt

+Before starting this project, we were skeptical of the SOLID design principles.
+Because we had only worked on small scale projects in the past, they felt convoluted and unnecessarily complicated.
+Although, we initially decided to use SOLID so that we would be graded higher, towards the end of the project, we started to understand the importance of these principles.
+It kept our code easy to extend and understand, so that the new features could be added easily and quickly.

+Had we decided to be smart, and dump everything into Main.java, we would likely not have met the deadline...